Hob Gadling: Characterization

 Gadling, like Element Girl, is one of several humans in The Sandman series who do not age.

-By 1989, Gadling will come to regret his involvement in the Atlantic slave trade, an occupation Morpheus advised him to forgo centuries before; having apologized repeatedly to his 20th century girlfriend in "Sunday Mourning", he is told by Gwen to drop the subject.
+By 1789, Gadling comes to regret his involvement in the Atlantic slave trade, an occupation Morpheus advised him to forgo centuries before.
+Having apologized repeatedly to his 20th century girlfriend in "Sunday Mourning", he is told by Gwen to drop the subject.
 When he responds "You can't just forget about it", she answers "Sure you can, Robbie.
 You know how?
 You just forget about it", echoing the structure of Gadling's own earlier thoughts on death in "Men of Good Fortune": "The only reason people die, is because everyone does it.
 You all just go along with it.
 It's rubbish, death.
 It's stupid.
 I don't want anything to do with it."

 Creation and concept

 Gaiman has said that he based Gadling's speech pattern on that of British actor Bob Hoskins, particularly in the film The Long Good Friday.
-He has been regularly portrayed as a man of middle height with slightly receding reddish-brown hair, but only in 'Sunday Mourning' did artist Michael Zulli base his appearance on a specific person: Ian Anderson, lead singer of rock band Jethro Tull.

-Over the course of the series, Hob has been penciled by Kelley Jones, Michael Zulli, Bryan Talbot, and Marc Hempel; inked by Malcolm Jones III, David Giordano, Mark Buckingham, and D’Israeli; and colored by Steve Oliff and Daniel Vozzo.
+He has been regularly portrayed as a man of middle height with slightly receding reddish-brown hair, but only in "Sunday Mourning" did artist Michael Zulli base his appearance on a specific person: Ian Anderson, lead singer of rock band Jethro Tull.
+Over the course of the series, Hob has been penciled by Kelley Jones, Michael Zulli, Bryan Talbot, and Marc Hempel; inked by Malcolm Jones III, David Giordano, Mark Buckingham, and D'Israeli; and colored by Steve Oliff and Daniel Vozzo.